dannsam/xenko-docs/manual/audio/advanced-features.md

-## Set special loop points
+## Set Loop Points
 In Xenko you can play the whole audio file, or only its certain fragments.
 This way, you can access a single `Sound` file in multiple `SoundInstance` objects and simply play different ranges of this audio.
-It works much the same way as accessing individual Sprites of a **Sprite Sheet**.
+It works much the same way as accessing individual Sprites of a [Sprite Sheet](../animation/2d-animations.md).

 You setup **Loop Points** inside the audio file and play the required ranges at runtime.
 Use the following methods to achieve this objective: